 Below is the interface diagram for the SSD2828 driving MIPI slave panel.
-Three types of interface are supported which are RGB and SPI interfaces.
-The interfaces can be selected through ps[1:0] pins.
+Three types of interface are supported which are RGB, MCU and SPI interfaces.
+The interfaces can be selected through the if_sel and ps[4:0] pins.

 Figure 4-2: SSD2828 Interface Diagram